UCLA-RADAR-Group/radardecode/README.md

 # Credits

 Most of the software was written by Phil Perillat.
-This repository was created by Jean-Luc Margot and uploaded to a CVS server in 2005 and to GitHub in 2019.
+This repository was created by Jean-Luc Margot and uploaded to a CVS server circa 2003 and to GitHub in 2019.
 It was brought back in sync with the current revision (r2007) of aosoft by Sanjana Prabhu Desai and Jean-Luc Margot in 2020.

 This version is based on aosoft GitHub version
 https://github.com/UCLA-RADAR-Group/aosoft/commit/fc8dec2e3263f7588f930bfde9a1ddfedb01f753